salomonysmayel/Project-Deep-Learning-Analysis-of-Supply-Chain/README.md

 ![model setup](/images/model.png)

-We use K-fold validation to ensure that the test sample that we are using is not too contrasting from our test sample in terms of variance.
+K-fold validation to ensure that the test sample is not too contrasting from our test sample in terms of variance.

 To measure the performance of our model we plotted the mean absolute error vs the number of epochs, to check how the average of the absolute differences between target values and the predictions evolve with the epochs.
 As shown bellow

 ![MAE_vs_epochs](/images/MAE_vs_epochs.png)

-We also compared the loss with the number of epochs, for train and validation, so that we know depending on how both curves are interacting, if we are under-fitting, overfitting or setting up our model just right.
+Comparison of the loss with the number of epochs, for train and validation, so that we know depending on how both curves are interacting, if we are under-fitting, overfitting or setting up our model just right.
 While training we want our curves to converge.

 ![loss_vs_epochs](/images/loss_vs_epochs.png)

-The results for our model showed that the prediction of stock prices using the supply chain approach proved to be more accurate when compared to the forecasting of prices using the closing prices of Intel's competition.
+The results of the model showed that the prediction of stock prices using the supply chain approach proved to be more accurate when compared to the forecasting of prices using the closing prices of Intel's competition.
 And also, as expected, the regression using deep learning proved to be more accurate that the simple machine learning skitlearn regression model.

 Just by looking at the plot we can see that the blue points corresponding to the deep learning algorithm fit a line better than the same blue dots on the second graph for the competitors analysis, also we can see how more accurate the model is compared to the regression model using sckit Learn, represented on both graphs by the orange dots.